NativeScript/workshop/docs/chapters/chapter5.md

 Follow the pattern of the implementation of `getCompetitions`:

-  * first call `this.callFootballService` with correctly constructed URL, for example to get list of teams your url should be like: `competitions/123/teams`, where `123, should come from teamId,
+  * First call `this.callFootballService` with a correctly constructed URL, for example to get list of teams your URL should look like: `competitions/123/teams`, where `123, should come from teamId.
-  * second use `FootballFactory` to get an object from raw.
+  * Second use `FootballFactory` to get an object from raw.
 Please note that some functions like `getTeams` returns a result, which contains teams, like: `result.teams`, while other functions return the required object straight away.
-So you may need to use map accordingly,
+So you may need to use map accordingly.
-  * finally convert the Observable to promise
+  * Finally convert the Observable to a Promise object.

+> **TODO**: Change this section so the user only needs to implement one or two of these methods.
+The rest should be included in the warmup by default.

 <div class="solution-start"></div>